enaon/ninebot-one-nRF52/README.md

 code has some bugs and is wip, yet usable as it stands.
 # Usage.

-Hold the button for 1.5 sec for turning connection to ninebot on/off.
+Hold the button for 1.5 sec for turning the connection to the ninebot on/off.
 Hold the button for 5 secs to reset total trip mileage.

 If the wheel will auto-lock if left still and the bracelet goes further than -79dBm, it auto-unlocks when the bracelet is closer than -68dBm.

 The sceen displays battery persentage, speed, temp, amperage, ride mileage since last power on and total ride mileage.